LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Evaluation and Analysis

 Although our focus is on low latency GNNs, for a real-world application we should also consider the model accuracy.
 We select designs \textbf{J5} and \textbf{U5} as they have the highest model accuracy (Opt-Acc) among all the designs with a latency less than 1$\mu$s.
 Compared to our previous work~\cite{que2022optimizing} (\textbf{J2}), the new design \textbf{J5} achieves 1.11\% better model accuracy and 2.1 times reduction in latency.
 For JEDI-net-50p, the newly searched design \textbf{U5} achieves 0.76\% better model accuracy and 11.8 times reduction in latency compared to the previous work (\textbf{U3}).
 Design \textbf{U6}, another design for JEDI-net-50p, is an interesting case that achieves the highest accuracy among all the searched designs, but its latency is 2.71$\mu$s which exceeds the latency constraint ($1\mu$s) for the CERN HL-LHC.
 However, with the possibility of using a larger FPGA chip in the future, this latency could be further reduced to an accepted level through our optimizations.
 In addition, based on the latency model outlined in~\secref{sec:laten_model}, the estimated latency of designs \textbf{J4, J5, U4} and \textbf{U5} are 0.30$\mu$s, 0.91$\mu$s, 0.66$\mu$s and 0.915$\mu$s respectively, leading to prediction errors of less than 5\% .

 We demonstrate that our approach can not only find a design with a much better latency (Opt-Latn) but can also find a more balanced design, such as a design achieving better accuracy with a higher but still acceptable latency ($< 1\mu$s), such as~\textbf{U5}.
 Moreover, future detectors will require higher sensitivity and lower latency.
-Our proposed approach and optimizations can be used in developing designs on next-generation FPGA technology to meet such requirements.
+Our proposed approach and optimizations can be used in developing designs in next-generation FPGA technology to meet such requirements.

 When particle identification is part of the data processing in collider trigger systems, our approach can still lead to an appropriate set of parameters to get the optimal initiation interval and latency with a given hardware budget.
-Besides, in a realistic use case, the cardinality of the input dataset might be much smaller.
+Besides, in a realistic use case, the cardinality of the input dataset, such as the number of features in an input vector, might be much smaller.
 In that case, one would be able to speed up the algorithm even more than what we show in this work, as well as to reduce the resource utilization.

+When the DSP resources on the given FPGA are insufficient, the bind\_op pragma offers designers the option to implement an operation using LUTs instead of DSPs.
+This could potentially expand the design space and alleviate the bottleneck associated with DSPs.
+We will leave this for our future work as our LUT utilization is not low, and it doesn't impact the conclusions drawn in this work.

 The proposed approach adopts task-level parallelism and dataflow architecture.
 It is also suitable for deployment on multiple heterogeneous compute devices.
 To ensure efficient execution, tasks can be allocated to different compute devices with the intra-task and inter-task optimizations based on the features of the task, the strengths and limitations of the devices as well as the connection structure of the devices.